 Whether on this day or another, Hot Cross Buns are delicious any day of the year.
-These little buns made from yeast dough are usually a bit sweet, often contain some spices (such as cinnamon) and may be found with additions such as raisins, currents or other dried fruits.
+These little buns made from yeast dough are usually a bit sweet, often contain some spices (such as cinnamon) and may be found with additions such as raisins, currants or other dried fruits.

-Hot Cross Bun Day encourages people to consider the roots of the hot cross bun, and to take a day to enjoy hot cross buns!
+National Hot Cross Bun Day encourages people to consider the roots of the hot cross bun, and to take a day to enjoy hot cross buns!

-History of Hot Cross Bun Day
+History of National Hot Cross Bun Day

 The story of Hot Cross Buns is a bit difficult to trace, as a few different theories of its origins exist.
 One story goes that a 13th century Anglican monk baked these buns to share with others, and marked them with a cross in honor of Good Friday.
 They may not have yet contained the sweetness and gentle spices that are now enjoyed in them today, but this is likely where they got their start.